-A patient is generally eligible for hospice if an illness is life-limiting up to six months.
+A person is generally eligible for hospice if an illness is life-limiting up to six months.
 Hospice programs focus on giving the best quality of life for an individual with this limited life expectancy.

-Where the Two Overlap
+Where the two overlap

 While hospice and palliative care are two different types of services, they have similarities and can often work together.
 As the adage goes, all hospice care is palliative, but not all palliative care is hospice.
 Both programs focus on giving a person the highest quality of life for whatever timeline of their condition or illness.

 Hospice care can be a subset of palliative care.
 A person may receive palliative care when they are first diagnosed.

 "When a person's condition progresses or treatments can no longer improve their quality of life, the supportive services may change and include hospice care," says Dr. Digwood.

 If a loved one faces a life-threatening diagnosis, consult your physician about care service options.